 HUD Indian Housing Block Grant ($50K/yr) funds into a tribe that had been denied that funding for 13 years prior to working with us - and now will receive this sustainable funding every year moving forward.
 We've also planned, written, reported upon and maintained HUD IHBG funding ($50K - $700K+ per year) for other tribes.

 EPA GAP funding to start a tribe's first environmental work - with an initial award of $75K and an ongoing sustainable annual award amount of $100 - $125K into the future.

 DHHS Child Care Development Fund funding based on strong negotiations with the state and federal DHHS offices we were able to understand and leverage the formula for this funding into an award that maintains over $150K in annual funding for a tribe that had never received this funding before their work with us.

 USDA Community Facilities Direct Loan - A direct loan of $650K+ allowed for culturally significant lands to be freed of encumbrances - and placed into the tribe's Lands-In-Trust application.

 Maintained Funding: Writing and successfully negotiating PL 93-638 contracts for BIA and for IHS funding; and maintaining funding from dozens of other federal agencies.

 Q - How has Lord & Associates' work helped individual Tribes with Trainings for Tribal Leaders or Professional Development for Tribal Staff?
 A - Here are a few examples:

 Training for Tribal Leaders & Staff

 New Tribal Leaders often want or need an overview of what their fiscal and regulatory responsibilities & opportunities are in managing federal funding awards - we have the training experience to provide that education customized to the community's unique priorities.
-We designed and delivered a three (3) day intensive overview training for new Tribal Leaders that was so well received that it began a further multi-year relationship.
+We designed and delivered a three (3) day intensive overview training for new Tribal Leaders that was well received and began a further multi-year relationship.